 The tolled Downtown Tunnel carries Interstate 264 across the Elizabeth River Southern Branch between Downtown Portsmouth and Berkley in Norfolk.
 The Berkley Bridge, a double-leaf bascule bridge with a vertical navigational clearance of 50 feet,1 takes the route north from Washington Point to Downtown Norfolk over the Elizabeth River Eastern Branch.
 Further east, a lengthy collector distributor roadway system separates mainline traffic from ramps to U.S. 13 (Military Highway), Interstate 64 (Hampton Roads Beltway) and Newtown Road on the Virginia Beach and Norfolk city line.

 Entering the Downtown Tunnel along Interstate 264 eastbound.
 The eastbound tube starts at Court Street, while the westbound bore emerges a bit further east below Pavilion Drive.
-The eastbound tunnel passes directly below an outdoor amphitheater.
-Photo taken July 28, 2013.
+07/28/13

-Work involving construction of a second bore for the Downtown Tunnel, interchange upgrades, and a second four-lane bridge over the Elizabeth River Eastern Branch commenced in 1982.
-Costing $18.5-million, the new tube for the Downtown Tunnel encountered construction delays for seven months.
-The August 1, 1986 opening date was pushed back due to problems including a water leak and delays in installing electrical equipment.
-The revised target date for completion shifted to February 28, 1987, but ventilation fans failed to work properly, offsetting the planned opening to March 7.
-The fans were repaired and the tunnel opening moved up to March 4, 1987, because of forecasted clear weather.
+Work involving construction of a second bore for the Downtown Tunnel, interchange upgrades, and a second four lane bridge over the Elizabeth River Eastern Branch commenced in 1982.
+Costing $18.5 million, the new tube for the Downtown Tunnel encountered construction delays for seven months.
+The opening date was pushed back from August 1, 1986 due to problems including a water leak and delays in installing electrical equipment.
+The revised target date for completion shifted to February 28, 1987, but ventilation fans failed to work properly, further offsetting the planned opening to March 7.
+The fans were repaired and the tunnel opening advanced to March 4, 1987 because of forecasted clear weather.
 When the new tunnel opened, the adjacent 1952 tunnel closed for a year long renovation project.2 It reopened in conjunction with the Berkely interchange and north end of Interstate 464 following a ceremony held on December 20, 1988.3

 Virginia Beach-Norfolk Expressway

-Opened as a four lane facility in 1967, the Virginia Beach-Norfolk Expressway totaled 12.8 miles.
+Measuring 12.8 miles in length, the Virginia Beach-Norfolk Expressway opened with four lanes in 1967.
 Construction in the 1980s expanded the toll road to six lanes, with subsequent work in the early 1990s adding two additional lanes.
 Toll revenue bonds for the expressway were completely paid off and tolls were removed in 1995.1

-Virginia requested an extension of Interstate 264 along Virginia 44 at the November 14, 1997 AASHTO meeting, after discussions in the works since 1996.
+Virginia requested an extension of Interstate 264 along State Route 44 at the American Association of State Highway and Transportation Officials (AASHTO) meeting on November 14, 1997, after previous discussions in the works since 1996.
 The extension was sought by Virginia Beach to further attract businesses to a city that previously was served by just two miles of I-64.
 The request was approved by AASHTO, but subject to Federal Highway Administration (FHWA) approval.
-FHWA agreed to the redesignation in early February 1999.11 Sign changes were made starting on May 3, 1999, when highway crews began swapping out VA 44 signs for I-264 shields.12
+FHWA concurred with the redesignation in early February 1999.11 Sign changes were made starting on May 3, 1999, when crews began swapping out SR 44 signs for I-264 shields.12

 Downtown Tunnel Tolling